asyncapi/training/VIDEO_4_SCRIPT.md

 ## Differences between AsyncAPI and OpenAPI

 As we have seen, the two initiatives are significantly similar, but they also cover significantly different fields.
-REST APIs have a specific function that requires their methods and documentation approaches.
-REST APIs have, among others, a great solution in the form of OpenAPI, a set of standardized documentation methods for enabling tools and interactivity.

-It's essential to understand that while the two solutions have a lot in common, they are also wildly divergent.
-Both OpenAPI and AsyncAPI allow for more significant cooperation and collaboration between different documented APIs.
-Still, OpenAPI is a solution for REST, and AsyncAPI is a solution for message-based architectures.
+OpenAPI is a solution for REST, and AsyncAPI is a solution for message-based architectures.
 Each aims to serve a different domain.
+We could say that the big difference between the two is that OpenAPI, which focuses on synchronous communication, is used for HTTP protocol.
+AsyncAPI is used for multiple different protocols designed for async communication.

+These are two complete different architectures that require different specifications.
+That is the main difference between OpenAPI and AsyncAPI.
+But, yeah, let's jump into details.

 ## AsyncAPI and OpenAPI comparison